doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ```
 What can be inferred here is that non-leaf AST nodes are represented as three element tuples, where the first element is an expression identifying the node type, and the last element is a list of children.
 The middle element is a list with *metadata* about the node, like the line number and column.
 We'll see more examples of metadata through the article, but for now it can be ignored.
 In most examples the metadata will be an empty list for the sake of brevity, but I will actually use it later in the code style checker section.

-With those two examples, it should be possible to understand the `1 + 2 * 4` expression's AST means:
+With those two examples, it should be possible to understand the `1 + 2 * 4` expression's AST:
 ```elixir
 quote do
   1 + 2 * 4